19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

+[2/2008]

 ## PART V

 MISCELLANEOUS

 ### Act does not prevent specified removal of organ, etc.

-16\.—(1) Nothing in this Act shall apply to or in relation to —
+16\.
+Nothing in this Act shall apply to or in relation to —

-(a) the removal of any organ from the body of a living person in the course of a procedure or operation carried out, in the interests of the health of the person, by a medical practitioner with the consent, express or implied, given by or on behalf of the person or in circumstances necessary for the preservation of the life of the person;
+(a) the removal of any organ from the body of a living person in the course of a procedure or an operation carried out, in the interests of the health of the person, by a medical practitioner with the consent, express or implied, given by or on behalf of the person or in circumstances necessary for the preservation of the life of the person;

 (b) the use of any organ so removed;